neelsmith/nexus/README.md

 # `nexus`

-A Scala library for working data in NEXUS format.
+A Scala library for working with data in [NEXUS format](https://en.wikipedia.org/wiki/Nexus_file).

 ## What it is